Biden threatens U.S. sanctions after Myanmar coup, launches policy review | Politics

 U.S. President Joe Biden on Monday threatened to reimpose sanctions on Myanmar following a coup by the country's military leaders and called for a concerted international response to press them to relinquish power.
 Biden condemned the military's takeover from the civilian-led government on Monday and its detention of elected leader and Nobel laureate Aung San Suu Kyi as "a direct assault on the country's transition to democracy and the rule of law."

-The Myanmar crisis marks a first major test of Biden's pledge to collaborate more with allies on international challenges, especially on China's rising influence, in contrast to former President Donald Trump's often go-it-alone "America First" approach.
-It also represented a rare policy alignment between Biden's fellow Democrats and top Republicans as they joined in denouncing the coup and urging Myanmar's military face consequences.
+The crisis in Myanmar, also known as Burma, marks a first major test of Biden's pledge to collaborate more with allies on international challenges, especially on China's rising influence.
+That stance contrasts with former President Donald Trump's often go-it-alone 'America First' approach.
+It also represented a rare policy alignment between Biden's fellow Democrats and top Republicans as they joined in denouncing the coup and calling for consequences.

 "The international community should come together in one voice to press the Burmese military to immediately relinquish the power they have seized, release the activists and officials they have detained," Biden said in a statement.
 "The United States removed sanctions on Burma over the past decade based on progress toward democracy.
 The reversal of that progress will necessitate an immediate review of our sanction laws and authorities, followed by appropriate action," he said.